Bass Guitar / Carl Adami

 Drums, Percussion / Bill Maihen

-Backhouse Lily was alive and kicking long before Carl Adami and Bill Maihen realized it had happened.
-They met while rehearsing for a few house bands they played with up and down the Las Vegas Strip.
-Either jamming in between songs or as an extended ending, they often inspired the rest of the band to leap off the edge with them.
+Backhouse Lily, a Rock driven Drum And Bass duo from Las Vegas, was alive and kicking before Carl Adami and Bill Maihen realized it had happened.
+They met while performing together for a few different house bands up and down the Las Vegas Strip.
+Either jamming in between songs or improvising extended ending, they often inspired the rest of the band to leap off the edge with them.

 It’s wonderful when chemistry between two musicians is revealed.
 It’s even more so when those involved come from different paths, Bill from the West Coast, playing punk and Carl, from the East Coast playing prog.
 This was a combination bound to be a catalyst for something unexpected.
 With no preconceived notions they ignored tradition and pushed the envelope of Drum-n-Bass.
 Still, in their drive to reinvent, Backhouse Lily held onto the energy that hooked both of them on music in the first place.